raphaelpalacio/CS370Project/README.md

 To run a local copy of this project, follow the steps below depending on your operating system.

-## Frontend Installation

-To run a local copy of this project, follow the steps below depending on your operating system.

 1. **Install Homebrew**
    Open the Terminal and run the following command to install Homebrew (if it's not already installed):